 “Keeping the tradition of a wedding cake but putting a personal stamp on the ceremony by serving a stacked cheese cake is a fun and creative way to show off the style and likes of a couple,” says Aleah and Nick Valley, founders of Valley & Company Events.

-In choosing cheeses for your cake, think about varieties that are a bit firmer.
-“Cheeses that are a bit firmer are successful because they hold up well and allow for stacking.
-If a couple loves a good triple creme brie or an herbed chèvre, we suggest saving that for the top tier as it will be much softer,” says Aleah and Nick Valley
+When choosing cheeses for your cake, think about varieties that are a bit firmer.
+"Cheeses that are a bit firmer are successful because they hold up well and allow for stacking.
+If a couple loves a good triple creme brie or an herbed chèvre, we suggest saving that for the top tier as it will be much softer," says Aleah and Nick Valley.

-Be sure to consider smellier cheeses and consider how those scents or flavors might interfere with others in the stack, and consider how you might decorate each wheel to complete the look.
-“What's even more elevated is dressing the cheese cake display with seasonal fruits,” says Aleah and Nick Valley.
-“Whether it’s champagne grapes, figs, citrus, or stone fruits to complement the display, getting ultra-creative and bountiful with the accompanying presentation can be so memorable and fun!”
+Be sure to consider smellier cheeses, how those scents or flavors might interfere with others in the stack, and how you might decorate each wheel to complete the look.
+"What's even more elevated is dressing the cheese cake display with seasonal fruits," says Aleah and Nick Valley.
+"Whether it’s champagne grapes, figs, citrus, or stone fruits to complement the display, getting ultra-creative and bountiful with the accompanying presentation can be so memorable and fun!"

 Serving a tiered cheese cake may require a bit of planning ahead of time, as it’s not quite the same as a traditional cake cutting.
-Aleah and Nick Valley suggest that the tiered cake is divided into smaller cheese blocks or wheels to serve to guest tables.
+Aleah and Nick Valley suggest that the tiered cake be divided into smaller cheese blocks or wheels to serve at guest tables.
 Pair your cheeses with artisanal crackers, fresh fruits, fig jam, and honey to enhance the presentation and experience.